meangrape/fdb-wiki/Docker-and-CCACHE-Setup-instructions.md

 ssync.sh -H <IP of the dev vm> -l <PATH to local fdb source> -r <PATH to the fdb source on dev vm>
 ```

 Do make sure that `sshd` is running on the dev vm.
-If not you can do:
+If not you can do (on Fedora):
 ```
 sudo systemctl enable sshd
 sudo systemctl start sshd